rshk/pygpgme/docs/source/api.rst

         Finds a key with the given fingerprint (a string of hex digits) in the user's keyring.

-        :param fingerprint: fingerprint of the key to look for
+        :param fingerprint: Fingerprint of the key to look for

-        :param secret: if ``True``, only private keys will be returned.
+        :param secret: If true, only private keys will be returned.

-        If no key can be found, raises :py:exc:`GpgmeError`
+        If no key can be found, raises :py:exc:`GpgmeError`.

-        :return: a :py:class:`Key` instance.
+        :return: A :py:class:`Key` instance.

     .. py:method:: import_